Kenzie-Academy-Brasil-Developers/DesafioFullStack-GustavoLuzFront/README.md

 # About the App

 Its an app to manage your contacts, having a login, creation of a new user as well as a crud for contacts.
-To run the app, clone it to your machine, use npm intall and run the comman npm run dev to begin testing.
+To run the app, make sure to use this API:https://github.com/Kenzie-Academy-Brasil-Developers/DesafioFullStack-GustavoLuz.
+Clone this repository to your machine, use npm intall and run the comman npm run dev to begin testing.

 # React + TypeScript + Vite